socretes/aks-address-lookup-api/README.md

 ## TODO

+* Liveness/readiness probes

-Cluster scaling
+* Cluster scaling

-TLS
+* TLS

-logging/PVs/PVCs - Azure Service monitor
+* logging/PVs/PVCs - Azure Service monitor

-service mesh - Istio
+* service mesh - Istio

-Mocking - decide where and how to communicate
+* Mocking - decide where and how to communicate

-networking - do this properly
+* networking - do this properly

-RBAC, service principles - do this properly
+* RBAC, service principles - do this properly